RobertRR11/Enhanced-Steam/README.md

 ### Current features are:
 - Redesigned age verification page
-- Redesigned game page (WIP)
+- Redesigned game page
 - Redesigned achievement and game lists
+- Redesigned cart page
 - New "on wishlist" and "in library" banners
 - Various other enhancements and fixes across multiple pages

-### Planned:
-- Make game page use the full screen width
-- Improve other parts of game page (for example if the content is geoblocked or the achievements page)
-- Improve the video player
-- Redesign the dumpster fire that is steamcommunity
-- Add a option menu to toggle specific features or pages

 ### Screenshots (before/after):
 > **Note**